 How will qualifying experiences be determined and if students are presently in a job or campus experience, might it still qualify (see language in 6 a - page 10 with consideration for the words "intentionality to embark" on experiences.)
 As to what experiences might qualify, Wendy Kolmar shared that if students can articulate how an experience is formative and meets the learning outcomes, then CAPC would be the right place to determine qualifying experiences.
 She also said students will be educated as to what an immersive experience is and how to embark on one with some intentionality.
-Deb followed up stating an experiential transcript will include immersive experiences and will assist in educating students as to expectation and forethought for experiences.
+Deb followed up stating an experiential transcript will include immersive experiences.
 Juliette further shared that there will be intentionality in students' planning their four year experiences as they will have "touchstones" throughout their educational experience with advisors, mentors and at the Center for Experiential Learning.